openbermuda/karmapi/docs/nodice/fred.rst

 Christmas book list.
 Actually, I inserted it into my partner's book list in the hope someone might accidentally get it her.

+But no luck.
+So a copy may now be in the post.

+The timing of the find of Fred Hoyle's book could not have been better.

-So meanwhile, it has been fascinating to wind back a lifetime, to a book published before I was born.
+It has been fascinating to wind back a lifetime, to a book published before I was born.

 It is a stunning account of how the nature of the universe.

+There are just 5 chapters, around 20 pages each.

 Earth and nearby space
 ======================